Department of Social Sciences and Humanities

 Course Description: A survey of the policy process and specific policies or issues in government selected from a variety of areas, such as crime and punishment, health and welfare, bioethic, education, energy, environment, spending, taxation, civil liberties, immigration, and homeland security.
 Prerequisite(s): PSC 101.

-PSC 420 Law and Politics Credits: 3
+PSC 420 Constitutional Law Credits: 3

 Typically Offered: Departmental Discretion.